bpdamore/RoastingComputer/README.md

 - dir : The directory that roast files will be saved to (ex: C:/Users/Roaster/Desktop/RoastLogs)
 - dest : The directory that the processed files will be moved to (ex: C:/Users/Roaster/Desktop/FormattedRoastLogs)
 - repoDir : The Directory of the repository (ex: C:/Users/Roaster/Documents/RoastingComputer)
+- machine : This is the color of the roaster (ex: "White" or "Red")

 ### 2 - creds.json File
 This file is generated when a new Google Sheets API account is created with Google.
 In this file is an email address that needs to have access to the google sheet you will be working on.